-After publishing 18 books with New York houses, I broke away and start my own indie publishing house.
-Learning the business and knowing that the dramatic changes in tradition publishing are generating less and less in the royalty payouts, I’ve never looked back.
+After publishing 18 books with New York houses, I broke away and started my own indie publishing house.
+Learning the business and knowing that the dramatic changes in traditional publishing were generating less and less in royalty payouts, I’ve never looked back.

 The #1 thing that sold over a million books for me, that supported my family, paid for my kids’ education, and so much more was this: SPEAK.
-Crafting a speech and/or workshop around your book and expertise propelled me around the world connecting with millions was the secret sauce.
+Crafting a speech and/or workshop around your book and expertise propelled me around the world connecting with millions and was the secret sauce to my success.

 Speaking took me down avenues I never thought of.
 My biggest market and buyer of books and speeches discovered me in a small town in New York.
 Listening to what I had to say, a group of nurses approached me after I spoke—we need you.
 Yes they did and I didn’t know it until they told me.

-Your works, your mouth, can sell books throughout the year … year after year.
+Your words, your mouth, can sell books all year long, year after year.

-Book success comes from the author’s commitment to practice the GOYT Factor… Get Off Your Tush … and know where your market is, go to it, and connect.
-If you are in a writing group, access it quickly.
+Book success comes from the author’s commitment to practice the GOYT Factor—Get Off Your Tush.
+Know where your market is, go to it, and connect.
+If you are in a writing group, figure out if their goals are the same as yours.
 They can be great for honing craft and brainstorming.
-But, if you are surrounded by writers who just love to write, who really don’t care if their work gets publishing, you are in the wrong group.
+But, if you are surrounded by writers who just love to write, who really don’t care if their work gets published, you are in the wrong group.

 Determine what is in your success bubble, and then build it so it floats high and wide.